eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ### Dynamic Templates in YAML

-The YAML flavour requires a `script` attribute to the `content` of dynamic templates, that holds the EGL script used to dynamically produce the YAML content.
+The YAML flavour requires a `script` attribute in the `content` of dynamic templates, that holds the EGL script used to dynamically produce the YAML content.
 The YAML equivalent of the XML-based dynamic template [shown above](#dynamic-templates-and-slots) is as follows.

 ```yaml
 - ?nsuri: psl